brevzin/cpp_proposals/2996_reflection/reflection.md

 Both of these are useful, yet they mean different things entirely - the first is ill-formed when passed a reflection of a function (as opposed to a function type), and the second would simply answer `false` for the reflection of _any_ type (function type or otherwise).
 So what do we do?

-Probably the most straightforward choice would be to suffix all of the type traits with `_type`.
+Probably the most straightforward choice would be to either prefix or suffix all of the type traits with `_type`.
+We think prefix is a little bit better because it groups all the type traits together and perhaps make it clearer that the argument(s) must be types.
 That is: `std::is_pointer<T>` because `std::meta::type_is_pointer(^T)`, `std::is_arithmetic<T>` becomes `std::meta::type_is_arithmetic(^T)`, and so forth.
 The advantage of this approach is that it very likely just works, also opening the door to making a more general `std::meta::is_const(e)` that checks not just if `e` is a `const`-qualified type but also if it's a `const`-qualified object or a `const`-qualified member, etc.
 The disadvantage is that the suffixed names would not be familiar - we're much more familiar with the name `is_copy_constructible` than we would be with `type_is_copy_constructible`.